voidpuls/Games2.0v/README.md

 Pull requests are highly encouraged as they take work off our hands and they allow people to contribute to this site.

 ## Reviewing and requesting

 To make a game request or review the site, please [make an issue on GitHub](https://github.com/shadowgmes/shadowgmes.github.io/issues/new/choose) or [make a ticket in the Discord Server](https://discord.gg/ZdHBCFXdT3)
+There are of course limitations to the games we can add.
+- Only browser games.
+Please don't ask for Fortnite or Roblox.
+- No online multiplayer games.
+Due to the fact that the multiplayer servers for games can and will be blocked for most people, we cannot do online multiplayer.
+- That's it I guess
 ## To-do list
 This has been moved to the backlog.
 [Click here](https://github.com/orgs/shadowgmes/projects/2) to view it.